revou-fsse-feb25/milestone-1-gagahbagus666/README.md

 ## Feature

-*   Navigation Bar: Allows users to easily navigate between pages.
+*   Navigation Bar: Allows users to easily navigate between section.
 *   index Page:  Displays a brief introduction about my professional background, highlights of my work experience with responsibilities.
-*   about me page:  a short story how I take journey as a software engineer.
+*   project section:   list of my project as a software engineer (curently nothing righ now, but will be added soon)
 *   contact page:   an acnhor link to my personal Linkedin, Email, Whatsapp,Allows users to send messages via a simple contact form (backend is under construction).
-*   project page:   list of my project as a software engineer (curently nothing righ now, but will be added soon)

 ### tech stack

 - HTML
-- CSS (on going)
+- CSS
 - Javascript (on going)

 #### How to Open website